Sintong Panjaitan: Early life

 Sintong was born in Tarutung, North Sumatra, the seventh of 11 siblings.
 His father, Simon Luther Panjaitan (formerly Mangiang Panjaitan) was a Mantri at Centrale Burgelijke Ziekenhuis (RSU) Semarang.
 His mother, Elina Siahaan was the daughter of a king in Aek Nauli, King Ompu Joseph Siahaan.
 The two were married in Semarang, in 1925.
-Sintong's interest in the military emerged when he was seven years old, when his house was often hit by P-51 Mustang bombs from the Royal Netherlands Air Force.
+Sintong's interest in the military emerged when he was seven years old when his house was often hit by P-51 Mustang bombs from the Royal Netherlands Air Force.
 Sintong began to carry arms in high school (1958) when he participated in a 3-month military training course carried out by the PRRI movement under the leadership of Colonel Maludin Simbolon.

 Military career

 Sintong applied for the Air Force Academy in 1959.
-While waiting for the results of his application, Sintong also took the National Military Academy entrance exam in 1960, and graduated as part of the 117 cadets of batch V. Sintong graduated from the Military Academy in 1963 with the rank of Second Lieutenant.
+While waiting for the results of his application, Sintong also took the National Military Academy entrance exam in 1960 and graduated as part of the 117 cadets of batch V. Sintong graduated from the Military Academy in 1963 with the rank of Second Lieutenant.
 Then he attended the Infantry Military Academy in Bandung and graduated on 27 June 1964 and was placed as the first officer of the Army Command Troops Regiment (RPKAD), the elite forces of the Army (now the Special Forces Command - Kopassus).

-From August 1964 to February 1965 Sintong commanded his firsn combat operations during Operation Kila, to crush the DI/TII rebellion led by Abdul Kahar Muzakar in South and Southeast Sulawesi.
+From August 1964 to February 1965 Sintong commanded his first combat operations during Operation Kila, to crush the DI/TII rebellion led by Abdul Kahar Muzakar in South and Southeast Sulawesi.
 In February 1965, Sintong attended commando basic education at the Army Command Education Center at Batujajar.
-He obtained the Command attribute at Permisan Beach, August 1, 1965, and returned to Batujajar for Para basic education, experiencing 3 falls.
-After that he received orders to be deployed in Kuching, Sarawak, East Malaysia as part of a Volunteer Company during the Indonesia–Malaysia confrontation.
+He obtained the Command attribute at Permisan Beach, on August 1, 1965, and returned to Batujajar for Para basic education, experiencing 3 falls.
+After that, he received orders to be deployed in Kuching, Sarawak, East Malaysia as part of a Volunteer Company during the Indonesia–Malaysia confrontation.

 The 30 September Movement (G30S) canceled the planned deployment.
 Sintong as part of a Company under the leadership of First Lieutenant Feisal Tanjung then played an active role in ending the G30S.
 Sintong led a platoon of troops to seize the headquarters of Radio Republik Indonesia (RRI), which allowed Brigadier General Ibnu Subroto to broadcast the message of Major General Suharto.
-Sintong also took part in securing Halim Perdanakusuma Airfield, and led his men in the discovery of an old well at Lubang Buaya.
+Sintong also took part in securing Halim Perdanakusuma Airfield and led his men in the discovery of an old well at Lubang Buaya.
 After that Sintong was sent to restore security and order in Central Java, to lead a Platoon under Tanjung company to combat G30S supporters in Semarang, Demak, Blora, Kudus, Cepu, Salatiga, Boyolali, Yogyakarta and the eastern slopes of Mount Merapi.